-Homeland security and immigration enforcement have long been an important, if not hotly debated, role of the federal government of the United States.
+Homeland security and immigration enforcement have long been important, if not hotly debated, the role of the federal government of the United States.

 Since the tragic attacks of September 11, 2001, the importance of the job of a Homeland Security Investigations special agent, more commonly known as an ICE agent, has become vital to ensuring the safety of U.S. citizens across the country and around the world.

 ICE agents work for U.S. Immigration and Customs Enforcement in the Department of Homeland Security.
 HSI special agents were created after the merger of the Customs Service and the Immigration and Naturalization Services.